 - ESRI ArcGIS 10.X

-- ENVI

 - Python 2.7

+- Open-source Software such as LAStools, GRASS, FUSION, etc...

-The software required for this class is which is available in the open lab (located in 1136 and 1138 LeFrak Hall) or on the Citrix server (http://geogwi.umd.edu/).
+The software required for this class is ESRI ArcGIS 10.X (ArcInfo) which is available in the open lab (located in 1136 and 1138 LeFrak Hall).
+If you need a personal copy of ArcGIS for your computer, please contact me by e-mail before class.
 Note: The free software that comes in books and other venues does not have the ArcInfo license and cannot be used to complete most labs.